supermanny81/R2FX/Software/R2FX-Protocol/readme.md

-A R2FX command and its data parameters are refferred to as an R2FX message .
-The minimum size of a message is 3 bytes *(one command byte, a length parameter signed 8 bit integer (-1) with no parameter (data) bytes), and a CRC field*.
+A R2FX command and its data parameters are referred to as an R2FX message .
+The minimum size of a message is 3 bytes *(one command byte, a length parameter signed 8 bit integer (0) with no parameter (data) bytes), and a CRC field*.
 The maximum size of a R2FX message currently can be up to 16 bytes, however in practice this should rarely happen and in theory could be expanded to 130 bytes (CMD + LEN + 127 bytes + CRC).

 An R2FX message **always** starts with a command byte.
 The table below outlines the possible command types that may be used when using R2FX.